 Please note that this page has been made for the use of the BeautyTeck and or the devices marketed by Areton Ltd. For instructions of other devices please refer to the original manufacturer's instructions and training.

-- The first step for you is to familiarise with the way the plasma devices are used on a “test meat” there is extensive information on carrying out the exercises on this page and video.
-Once you have completed the exercises on the "test meat" and you are comfortably able to use the device at minimum power level, then you can start the use of the device for eyelid tightening for the first time.
+- The first step for you is to familiarise with the way the plasma devices are used on "familiarise with the use of electrical arcing devices web page on Voltaicplasma.com" there is extensive information on how become accostuimed to the use of these devices for the very first time.
+Once you have completed the exercises on the "test meat" and you are comfortably able to use the device at a minimum power level, then you can start the use of the device for eyelid tightening for the first time.

 - Use only short bursts duration of less than a 1/4 of a second (as seen in the video below)

-- Distance the spots between 3 to 2 mm part.
+- Distance the spots between 3 to 2 mm apart.
 To can also distance them 4 mm apart is you wish.

 - Cover a relatively small area of the upper eyelid.